 Aneri is roughly divided into North and South by the Greater Aravain Mountains, a chain of mountains with its lowest peaks approaching the limits of the breathable atmosphere and its highest peaks rising far higher yet.
 These mountains are the focus of much magic.
 It is in their heights that the Guardians make their abodes upon Areaer.
 It is within their rocks that the Riders’ Passage lies, a passage with three exits, one on the southern side of the Aravin Mountains, one on the north, and one within the Dragonsong Forest, a forest of gigantic trees which is of special importance to the Dragonriders and to the Guardians, and on the northern side of which, nestled in the Greater Aravin Mountains, lies the vale of Aros Cor, another place of ancient magic (and hot-springs).
 The interior of the Riders’ Passage is lit by glowing rocks, called glowstones or earth-stars.
 Within the Riders’ Passage also lies a legendary lake of light.
 Off the coast of Northern Aneri lies Ellen Island, the site of a magic volcano of great ancestral importance to the dragons and the possible source of the Dragon-sword.
 Southern Aneri is dominated by countries which are hostile to the dragons and the Dragonriders, their primary religion being one in which the dragons are demons and many of their gods and heroes sacrificed themselves to save their people from the dragons.

 Another of the continents of Areaer is Ellenesia, which shares the northern hemisphere with Aneri.
 It is known in legend for the elves who dwell there in their forest nation of Elethri, perhaps because, due to the slower, longer lives of the elves, human empires rise and fall while Elethri remains much the same.
 Ellenesia, too, boasts a place of great magic, but this time the magic is dark: the Nightshade Castle in the center of the Icecrown Mountains.
 Most of the north lies under the sway of the Valor Alliance, a coalition of nations defended by an elite order of warriors.
 It is also home to gryphons (many Valor Knights are gryphon riders) and the typically elusive drake-lizards.
-The Legend of the Singer Duology (the next series in Areaer, of which the first installment, Children of the Dryads, is planned to release in 2021) takes place in Ellenesia.
+The Legend of the Singer Duology (the next series in Areaer, of which the first installment, Children of the Dryads, is available for preorder and will release on June 3rd) takes place in Ellenesia.

 Many things, which may have nothing to do with each other, go by the name of magic in Areaer.
 The ancestral magic of the elves comes from the dryads and the trees, but the nature of human magic is mostly unclear even to its practitioners, beyond the how of practicing it.
 Some of it is undoubtedly dark and horrible, and comes from the Nightmare, but some speculate that other branches may be distantly related to the elven magic.
 Then there are artifacts like the Ring of Light and the Dragon-sword whose magic may come from the Guardians or from distant worlds or even stars.